 - Introduction to Collaborative Governance

 “Rural Sustainability” Newsletter

-The sixth issue of the Programme’s biannual newsletter “Rural Sustainability” is now ready!
+The Summer 2022 issue of the Programme’s biannual newsletter “Rural Sustainability” is now ready!
 The newsletter delivers not only the programme information, it also contains stories and knowledge about rural conservation and community revitalisation.